 A comparison of effective and functional connectivity methods in fMRI

-Functional magnetic resonance imaging (fMRI) is recent important method, used in neuroimaging.
-The first aim of this thesis is to develop software tool for comparison of two methods for functional and effective connectivity estimation.
+Functional magnetic resonance imaging (fMRI) is a fairly recent important method, used in neuroimaging.
+The primary aim of this thesis is to develop a software tool for the comparison of two methods for functional and effective connectivity estimation.
 The basics of magnetic resonance imaging, fMRI, basic terms of fMRI experiments and generally methods of functional and effective connectivity are described in this thesis.
-In detail are mentioned methods of dynamic causal modeling (DCM), Granger causal modeling (GCM) and independent component analysis (ICA).
-Practical implementations of DCM in toolbox SMP and ICA in toolbox GIFT are also shown.
+Specifically, the following are are mentioned in detail: methods of dynamic causal modeling (DCM), Granger causal modeling (GCM) and independent component analysis (ICA).
+The practical implementations of DCM in toolbox SMP and ICA in toolbox GIFT are also shown.
 Monte Carlo simulations are performed in purpose to describe behavior of DCM and GCM in dependence on several parameters.
 Then the concept and realization of software tool for simulating connectivity and comparison of DCM and GCM are described.

 The second part is focused on DCM, a method used to estimate effective connectivity on BOLD-fMRI data, introduced by Friston et al., 2003.
-The aim of this part is to test how several properties of simulated BOLD signals, such as signal to noise ratio (SNR), sampling period (repetition time TR), and scaling of input signal, affect the robustness of Variational Bayesian inference under Laplace assumptions.
+The aim of this section of the thesis is to test how several properties of simulated BOLD signals, such as signal to noise ratio (SNR), sampling period (repetition time TR), and scaling of input signal, affect the robustness of Variational Bayesian inference under Laplace assumptions.

-Finally results of DCM and GCM comparison, results of Monte Carlo simulations and results of tests of the robustness of Variational Bayesian inference under Laplace assumptions are discussed.
+Finally, the results pertaining to DCM and GCM comparisons, the Monte Carlo simulations and tests of the robustness of Variational Bayesian inference under Laplace assumptions are discussed.

 8. Michal Krcal